JoakimMansson/HomeAlarm/README.md

 # HomeAlarm

 An alarm for my home was created using a Raspberry Pi Zero 2W and a 3D-printed case.
-For a functioning alarm an app was also created to Android which has a neat interface for functionalities such as scheduling, requesting pictures or video and also turning on and off the alarm.
+A complementary app was also developed for Android, featuring a neat interface that allows for functionalities such as scheduling, requesting pictures or videos, and turning the alarm on and off.

 ##### Different screens